vrockai/pipeline-test/docs/content.md

 ---

 ## Successful topical treatment of human biofilms using multiple antibiotic elution from a collagen-rich hydrogel.
- 10.03.2024, _AD Sharma, EH Jarman, K Kuppalli, MJ Murphy, MT Longaker, G Gurtner, PM Fox_
+ 11.03.2024, _AD Sharma, EH Jarman, K Kuppalli, MJ Murphy, MT Longaker, G Gurtner, PM Fox_

-Chronic non-healing wounds significantly strain modern healthcare systems, affecting 1-2% of the population in developed countries with costs ranging between $28.1 and $96.8 billion annually.
+_Animals, Humans, Anti-Bacterial Agents, Hydrogels, Wound Healing, Collagen, Diabetic Foot, Biofilms, Mammals_ Chronic non-healing wounds significantly strain modern healthcare systems, affecting 1-2% of the population in developed countries with costs ranging between $28.1 and $96.8 billion annually.
 Additionally, it has been established that chronic wounds resulting from comorbidities, such as peripheral vascular disease and diabetes mellitus, tend to be polymicrobial in nature.
 Treatment of polymicrobial chronic wounds with oral and IV antibiotics can result in antimicrobial resistance, leading to more difficult-to-treat wounds.
 Ideally, chronic ulcers would be topically treated with antibiotic combinations tailored to the microbiome of a patient's wound.
 We have previously shown that a topical collagen-rich hydrogel (cHG) can elute single antibiotics to inhibit bacterial growth in a manner that is nontoxic to mammalian cells.
 Here, we analyzed the microbiology of cultures taken from human patients diagnosed with diabetes mellitus suffering from chronic wounds present for more than 6 weeks.
 Additionally, we examined the safety of the elution of multiple antibiotics from collagen-rich hydrogel in mammalian cells in vivo.
 Finally, we aimed to create tailored combinations of antibiotics impregnated into cHG to successfully target and treat infections and eradicate biofilms cultured from human chronic diabetic wound tissue.
 We found that the majority of human chronic wounds in our study were polymicrobial in nature.
 The elution of multiple antibiotics from cHG was well-tolerated in mammalian cells, making it a potential topical treatment of the polymicrobial chronic wound.
 Finally, combinations of antibiotics tailored to each patient's microbiome eluted from a collagen-rich hydrogel successfully treated bacterial cultures isolated from patient samples via an in vitro assay.

 [Source](https://doi.org/10.1038/s41598-024-54477-z)